 I Love Lucy: (1952- 1957) Pretty much EVERYONE: young, old and in-between has heard of Lucille Ball, America’s Favorite Funny Lady of the Fifties.
 Although the color of Lucy’s iconic bright red hair could not be seen on TV, her hysterical antics made Americans laugh for 5 years.
-Lucy was a feisty housewife married to Cuban hubby Desi Arnaz and had a best friend named Ethel.
-Lucy and Ethel would find themselves in ridiculous, but funny (at least to the audience) situations and then later Lucy would have to explain herself to Desi.
+Lucy Ricardo was a feisty housewife married to Cuban hubby Ricky (Desi Arnaz) and had a best friend named Ethel.
+Lucy and Ethel would find themselves in ridiculous, but funny (at least to the audience) situations and then later Lucy would have to explain herself to Ricky.
 “I Love Lucy” is definitely the most memorable television show of the 1950’s and Lucy merch is often sold in the same places as other iconic star’s items such as Elvis and Marilyn.

 Trivia: When Lucy was preggers with Desi Arnaz, Jr., (she was actually pregnant for real as well as on the show) the producers were unsure of how to let the audience know about the baby-to-be.
 You could not say the word “pregnant” on television in those days, and even alluding to it was considered vulgar.